foliovision/thoughtful-comments/readme.txt

 == Changelog ==

+= 0.3.5 =
+* Fix "Reply link" function to disable HTML anchors for each comment reply for WordPress 5.1 and above

 = 0.3.4 =
 * Fix for PHP warnings in WordPress 5.5
 * Fix for broken pending comment highlight in front-end in TwentyTwenty theme